 Provide visible and active safety leadership and management of health and safety; promptly address any issues that arise and ensure Senior Management are made aware of any issues, and ensure corrective actions are implemented as required.

+Oversee projects to meet target delivery agreements.
+Monitors progress against plans and takes corrective action as well as ensures the safe delivery of high-quality projects on time, thereby upholding GA standards and desired professionalism.

 Helps to secure, through business development efforts, forward contracts and fee for service opportunities to meet the Program Business Plan and Budget.

 Work with existing clients to ensure client satisfaction and a consistent level of communication.